ng-doc/ng-doc/apps/ng-doc/src/app/docs/content/guides/templating/index.md

 ## Nunjucks

-All guidelines you create are handled by `nunjucks`, `nunjucks` is a powerful templating language that allows you to create more dynamic templates.
+All guides you create are handled by `nunjucks`, `nunjucks` is a powerful templating language that allows you to create more dynamic templates.

 This means that you can use any of the functions provided by `nunjucks` inside your templates!